-Program entities should have established controls to provide reasonable assurance that:
+Program entities should have established controls to provide reasonable assurance to:

-- Only authorized receipts are deposited into the Trust Funds. - Receipt amounts are reviewed and approved. - Receipt information is provided to FMB within the required time frames. - The monthly financial reports reviewed and provided by FMB to ensure that receipts are accurately recorded and any noted discrepancies are resolved in a complete, accurate, and timely manner.
+- Only authorized receipts are deposited into the Trust Funds. - Receipt amounts are reviewed and approved. - Receipt information is provided to FMB within the required time frames. - The fund balance with Treasury is reconciled with corresponding Fiscal Service records to ensure that program entities receive complete and accurate Trust Fund receipts and any noted discrepancies are resolved in a complete, accurate, and timely manner. - The monthly Trust Fund financial reports are reviewed to ensure that receipts are accurately recorded and any noted discrepancies are resolved in a complete, accurate, and timely manner.
 (Except for UTF)

 - 1. Inspected SOP manuals and determined the manuals provided procedures for staff to follow for processing receipt transactions. - 2.
-For a selection of trust fund receipts from InvestOne, inspected the DTSPs and determined that the reviewing accountant compared the receipts from InvestOne to the transaction documentation, documented completion of their review via digital signature, and the receipts were recorded and classified in the correct accounting period. - 3.
-For a selection of GCRTF receipts from Oracle, inspected the DTSPs and determined that the reviewing accountant compared the receipts from Oracle to the Cash Forecasting Report and the transaction documentation, documented completion of their review via digital signature, and the receipts were recorded and classified in the correct accounting period. - 4.
+For a selection of trust fund receipts from InvestOne, inspected the DTSPs and determined that the reviewing accountant compared the receipts from InvestOne to the transaction documentation, documented completion of their review via digital signature, and recorded and classified the receipts in the correct accounting period. - 3.
+For a selection of GCRTF receipts from Oracle, inspected the DTSPs and determined that the reviewing accountant compared the receipts from Oracle to the Cash Forecasting Report and the transaction documentation, documented completion of their review via digital signature, and classified and recorded the receipts in the correct accounting period. - 4.
 For a selection of UTF receipts, inspected the DTSPs and determined both the processing and reviewing accountants documented completion of their respective reviews via digital signature.

-Control Objective 9 - Investment Requests
+Control Objective 8 - Investment Requests